Zakapa: Anglo-Lushai Relations

 After the Chin-Lushai Expedition, the Lushai Hills became annexed by the British Raj.
 A North and South Lushai Hills were established.
 C.S Murray was assigned as the political officer of the South Lushai Hills and instructed to disarm all of the tribes with their weapons and quell any resistance.
 The Government of Bengal's initiative to build infrastructure introduced a coolie quota into the Lushai Hills, which was unpopular with the Lushai chiefs.
-Zakapa agreed to supply coolies to Murray along with his subordinate Dakopa, who supplied 59 men on 8th February 1891.
+Zakapa agreed to supply coolies to Murray along with his subordinate Dakopa, who supplied 59 men on 8 February 1891.

-On the 9th of February, Zakapa and Lalthuama refused to meet Murray.
+On 9 February, Zakapa and Lalthuama refused to meet Murray.
 Murray and Taylor entered into Zakapa's zawlbuk and ordered all other chiefs to leave.
 Zakapa did not act on Murray's trespass and obliged.
 A private conversation was had.
 Murray had stationed troops around Khawhri and warned Zakapa and Lalthuama of dangerous consequences.
 Murray subsequently burned the foodstock of Zakapa's settlement.
 In retaliation Zakapa attacked Murray's party and decapitated two sepoys before he managed to escape.
 The skirmish led to Murray's party killing 25 Lushai warriors.
 Murray's guards were killed due to being surrounded by Lushai musket men on all sides.
 His accomplice Taylor was severely wounded in his arm.
 Murray escaped the settlement and entered a hilly stream hence abandoning his men, money, ammunition and supplies.

 As a result of the hostilities, Major Hutchinson captured Zakapa's subordinate chiefs and tortured the women of his settlement for his whereabouts.
 Zakapa was caught and arrested and deported from his village.
 Further British investigation showed that Murray's conduct had been dishonorable as a political officer.
 Murray and his subordinates had requested Zakapa for women for sex.
 Upon failure and refusal to provide the demands, Murray threatened to abduct Zakapa's wife.
 This was uncovered in court and Murray was demoted and transferred out of the Lushai Hills on the orders of the Government of Bengal.